-Amy DiCamillo, Director of Scientific Operations and Chair of the IACUC Committee
+Amy DiCamillo, Senior Director of Behavioral and Pain Pharmacology

 Ms. DiCamillo is responsible for managing multiple research projects.
 She has 19 years of experience in the pharmaceutical industry and has acquired considerable expertise in preclinical drug discovery and development, mainly in CNS behavioral models.